 I am as God created me.

-The successive nature of the lessons – each one expanding, sometimes obviously, sometimes subtly, on the previous – so that the whole workbook evolves or extends in the manner of a snowflake, a dynamic pattern beautifully extending itself, always makes me happy.
-It feels – if I may briefly channel my eighteenth century poetic forebears – sublime.
+The successive nature of the lessons – each one expanding, sometimes obviously, sometimes subtly, on the previous – so that the whole workbook evolves or extends in the manner of a snowflake, a dynamic pattern beautifully extending itself, is one of the most beautiful and pleasing aspects of A Course in Miracles.

-Thus, this lesson – with its gentle assertion that we are as God created us – is really the reason why the previous lesson is logically consistent.
+Thus, this lesson – with its gentle assertion that we are as God created us – is really the reason why the previous lesson is logically consistent and thus reliable.
 We can rest in God because we are natural extensions of God.

 If you are remain as God created you, appearances cannot replace the truth, health cannot turn to sickness, nor can death be substituted for live, or fear for love.
 All this has not occurred, if you remain as God created you (W-pI.110.3:1-2).

-In this way, the lessons naturally loosen the crusty ego bonds and deepen our capacity to make contact with “the Self Who is the holy Son of God Himself” (W-pI.110.7:1).
+In this way – symphonically, cumulatively – the lessons together naturally loosen the bonds of ego and deepen our capacity to make contact with “the Self Who is the holy Son of God Himself” (W-pI.110.7:1).

-So it is helpful, then, to face that fact of unbelief within us.
-Indeed, the whole illusion of separation is premised on it.
-It is important not to gloss over this unbelief nor rush to an intellectual conclusion about it.
-When I rest with the truth that I am an unbeliever, then the Holy Spirit is able to gently enter my mind and begin to heal it.
+Thus, it is helpful to face that fact of unbelief where it is within us.
+Indeed, the whole illusion of separation – the vast network of projection alienating us from love – is premised on this unbelief.
+When we do not resist the truth that we are unbelievers, then the Holy Spirit is able to gently enter our dream of separation and begin to heal it by reminding us that separation is not so.
 Awareness of the problem is always precedent to its solution (W-pI.79.1:1).

-The other aspect of this lesson that stands out is its quiet confidence that the undoing of our seeming separation is not unduly complicated or mysterious.
+The other aspect of this lesson that stands out is its quiet confidence that the undoing of our seeming separation is neither unduly complicated nor mysterious.
 It is simple in nature and so the solution is as well.
-The whole truth of A Course in Miracles resides in the idea that God created us and nothing has intervened to change or undo that fact.
+The whole truth of A Course in Miracles can be found in the idea that God created us and nothing has ever intervened to change or undo that fact.
+Thus, we are assured that we “need no thought but just this one, to let redemption come to light the world and free it from the past” (W-pI.110.3:3).

 The healing power of today’s idea is limitless.
 It is the birthplace of all miracles, the great restorer of the truth to the awareness of the world (W-pI.110.5:1-2).

-And so we can seek in confidence the interior Christ who is savior unto the world because we are not seeking an elusive trickster who delights in confounding and frustrating us, but rather our true Self whose Word is the liberation of the world (W-pI.110.8:1).
+And so we can seek in confidence the interior Christ who is savior unto the world and our self because we are not seeking an elusive trickster who delights in confounding and frustrating us, but rather our true Self whose Word is the liberation of the world (W-pI.110.8:1).
+We want to be found; we want to be saved.

-It is important to approach the lessons with the humility and willingness of a student who trusts entirely their teacher.
-When we do that, our progress away from stultifying dreams and toward informed and creative wakefulness is assured.
+It is helpful to approach these lessons with the humility and willingness of a student who unconditionally trusts their teacher.
+When we do that, our progress away from dreams of fear and toward informed and creative wakefulness is assured.
 At any moment we might recall – in a deep and foundational way – that we are the Christ we seek.
 And if not today, then tomorrow or the day after.
+There is nothing else to find.